-‘Boy Meets World’ Star Maitland Ward Bursts Out Of Her Bra On Instagram: ‘Can You See My P*ssy?’
+‘Boy Meets World’ Star Maitland Ward Bursts Out Of Her Bra On Instagram

 Maitland recently lifted up her shirt for an Instagram update.
 Today might have brought less action in terms of body language, but Maitland didn’t hold back with her caption.

 The photo showed the redhead in selfie mode and appearing to be in her bathroom.
 Maitland was seen in a sexy two-piece comprised of a plunging bra and matching panties.
-As to the upper, it was definitely proving a busty look, with fans seeing the star’s assets somewhat bursting out, although Maitland seems happy to flaunt those fabulous curves.
-The rosy pink lingerie set also boasted woven embellishments and satin straps, plus an underwire finish.
-Maitland posed for her photo with a smile – while the facial expression wasn’t too racy, things definitely steamed up with the words used to accompany the image.
+The bra was definitely providing a busty look, with fans seeing the star’s assets somewhat bursting out, although Maitland seemed happy to flaunt those fabulous curves.
+The rosy pink lingerie set also boasted woven embellishments and satin straps, with an underwire finish.
+Maitland posed for her photo with a smile — while her facial expression wasn’t too racy, things definitely steamed up with the emoji used to accompany the image.

-Maitland also appeared with her trademark red hair worn down, plus a full face of makeup including smokey eyeliner and pink eyeshadow to match her lingerie, alongside defined brows.
+Maitland also appeared with her trademark red hair worn down, and also sported a full face of makeup, including smokey eyeliner and pink eyeshadow to match her lingerie, alongside defined brows.
 The star held her smartphone in her left hand, with her right held near her thigh.

-The post definitely appears to have gotten noticed: it managed to rack up over 7,000 likes in just 20 minutes.
+The post definitely appears to have gotten noticed, as it racked up over 7,000 likes in just 20 minutes.

 Maitland has been pretty vocal about her career change.
-The sweetheart sitcom days are a thing of the past for this star, although Maitland has defended her decision to enter the adult industry – the star has been making headlines for her first Drive movie.
+The sweetheart sitcom days are a thing of the past for this star, although Maitland has defended her decision to enter the adult industry, and she’s made headlines for her first Drive movie.
 As Complex reports, Maitland feels that her move fits where she is in her life.

 “It’s all been my authentic journey because everything that I have done along the way is something I wanted to explore and do, and I just did it publicly for my fans, that is the exhibitionist style of me,” she said.